review-comment-classification/comment_classification/README.md

 This is the replication package for code review comment classification work.

-dataset folder contains code_attributes.csv and labeled_dataset.csv file.
+dataset folder contains code_attributes.csv, labeled_dataset.csv and codes.pkl file.

 code_attributes.csv file contains the values for calculated code attributes.

-labeled_dataset.csv file contains the manually labeled dataset of code review comments from the OpenDev Nova project.
+labeled_dataset.xlsx file contains the manually labeled dataset of code review comments from the OpenDev Nova project.

+codes.pkl file is required to run the main modeling code.